aragorn38male/Solitaire/README.md

 # Solitaire

+Cards ( https://github.com/28allday/Quattrolitaire ) were VERY appealing
+BUT
-I found cards from https://github.com/28allday/Quattrolitaire VERY appealing BUT the the game could not be compiled for Windows.
+the the game could not be compiled for Windows
 SO
-I took that one, replaced its assets and then translated dialogs (to French).
+I took that one ( https://github.com/Yatchanek/Solitaire ), replaced its assets and then translated dialogs (to French).

 You can unzip the binaries with 7-Zip.
 ENJOY!